 If you remember these, you’re ancient!

 It was the best of times, it was the worst of times: for every chart-topping ‘Don’t you want me, baby?, ”Do you really want to hurt me?‘ or ‘A town called Malice‘ there was a ‘Seven Tears‘, ‘I’ve never been to me‘ and a ‘Save your love‘ back in ’82.
-Never-ending electioneering, Scalextric, the triumphant Ollie Campbell, the gorgeous Morgan Fairchild, the unstoppable Hurricane Higgins, First Blood, Beirut, Dig Dug, Kids from Fame, Knight Rider, The Black Adder, CND, Solidarity, the ‘Big Snow‘, the Stones at Slane, the dire Duskeys, Princess Grace’s death, the swirling, curling list goes on in recalling that tumultuous year.
+Never-ending electioneering, Scalextric, the triumphant Ollie Campbell, the gorgeous Morgan Fairchild, the unstoppable Hurricane Higgins, First Blood, Beirut, Dig Dug, Kids from Fame, Knight Rider, The Black Adder, CND, Solidarity, Thriller, the ‘Big Snow‘, the Stones at Slane, the dire Duskeys, Princess Grace’s death, the first sighting of Wham!, the last sighting of ABBA, the swirling, curling list goes on in recalling that tumultuous year.

 The photographer was an art teacher at the school, one Mr. Seoirse O’Dochartaigh.
 Seoirse felt the brunt of politics, well school politics at any rate.
 With some clear differences between himself and then headmaster, J.J.
 Harvey, Seoirse took early retirement and has flourished since in Inishowen as a painter, writer, musician, researcher, genealogist and general polymath.
 He helped me no end as the director of a radio series up there.
 Away from JJ’s dour gaze, the man thrived; what you might call the ‘Seoirse Redemption’.